 From the Lexington Visitor Center, drive east on Washington Street to a left at the stoplight onto East Nelson Street (US-60).
 Continue .2 mile to a right onto Lee Highway (US-11 S Bypass).
 Drive .9 mile and continue straight through the stop light onto Link Road (VA-251).
 After 5.3 miles, turn right to stay on VA-251 (a sign points the way to Lake Robertson).
 In 4.3 miles, continue straight onto Turnpike Road (Rt.
 770), and turn left in .4 mile to remain on Turnpike.
 Lake Robertson will be on the right in approximately 1.3 miles and is clearly marked.

 All visitors 17 or older must have a permit or a valid Virginia hunting, freshwater fishing, or trapping license, or a current Virginia boat registration.
 This permit can be obtained from Virginia Department of Wildlife Recourses prior to your visit by calling 1-866-721-6911 or visiting their website.
 For those camping at Lake Robertson, patrons are exempt from this fee.

 - Bring a picnic, fishing pole, and swimsuit to enjoy the park’s amenities after your hike.

 - Consider an overnight stay at one of the park’s camping sites or cabin.

 - This hike is only a short drive from North Mountain, so come ready for twice the hiking fun.

 - Lexington’s go-to greasy spoon diner is a must.
-Lexington Restaurant offers short-order service to booths or the 1950s counter, or to the dining room in the back.
+Lexington Restaurant offers short-order service to booths, the 1950s counter, and the dining room in the back.
 Get comfortable and fill up before heading out to for a hike.